Essential info if you’re thinking of visiting Japan - check out these insider tips

 Flying to Kyushu from other places in Japan (domestic flights)

 Many airlines fly into Fukuoka Airport from other parts of Japan including several budget options.
 From Tokyo to Fukuoka takes around 1.5 hours by plane.
-From Osaka to Fukuoka takes around 1 hour by plane.
+From Osaka to Fukuoka takes 1 hour by plane.
 You can fly from from Kyoto to Fukuoka via Osaka Airport.

 You may prefer to fly to a different Kyushu airport (instead of Fukuoka) to start your travel adventure.
 Many of our clients fly directly from Tokyo or Osaka to Oita, Kumamoto or Kagoshima airports.